 Files saved to the computer on the Desktop or in the My Documents folder remain on the computer after you have logged off.
 However, since the library is the main campus computer lab and frequently busy, there is no guarantee that you will be able to access that specific machine again.
-Save all work to a flash drive (jump drive, USB drive, memory stick, etc.) before logging off.
+Save all work to a flash drive (jump drive, USB drive, memory stick, etc.) or your HT Microsoft 365 (cloud) account before logging off.